Search

 Overview

-The analysis focused on understanding the existing situation by examining how energy in informal settlements was currently addressed in planning processes and the governance structures that either supported or limited energy resilience in these neighbourhoods.
+The analysis focused on understanding the existing situation by examining how energy in informal settlements was currently addressed in planning processes and the practices that either supported or limited energy resilience in these neighbourhoods.

 Outputs